TrendingTechnology/frogy-subdomain-enumeration/README.md

     ```sh
     ./frogy.sh
     ```
+ **Future Roadmap**
+ - ASNlookup to domain mapping
+ - Guide and logic on how to run this on daily basis to find new domains by comparing it to the existing one for that organisation
+ - Better folder structure management

 #### Thanks to the authors of the tools used in this script.

 **Warning:** This is just a research project.
 Kindly use it with caution and at your own risk.